 Once you've done this, you can adjust the alerts according to the counter you have chosen.
 Each counter is different and is used to measure different things, so the options are flexible.
 Under "Value", enter the value that will be compared with what the event monitor detects.
 You can specify if you would like alerts if the detected value is greater than or less than the value you entered.
 In the "Data Type" menu, select the type that best matches the selected counter.
 The type of data you choose will determine how the value is presented in alerts and graphs.
 Then, select the status level for the alerts that will be generated when the comparison check fails.

 In this tutorial, we walked through the steps needed to select a performance counter to monitor.
 We also talked about how to how to set values to be used for alerting.
-We explained how to run the event monitor once it's set up, and where to view your results.
+We explained how to run the event monitor once it's set up and where to view your results.
+Refer to our Performance Counter Event Monitor reference guide for more documentation on this event monitor.
 More tutorials are on the way!
 Stop by the Features page later and see what we've been working on.More Tutorials